Association for Behavior Analysis International: Conferences

 ABAI organizes various conferences related to the practice and promotion of behavior analysis.
 Every two years, ABAI hosts an international conference.
 The association also holds an annual autism conference, and an annual conference dedicated to the advancements of behavior analysis.
 Additionally, ABAI has hosted many single-track conferences on topics of special interest to behavior analysts, such as theory and philosophy, climate change, behavioral economics, and education.
-The Judge Rotenberg Center has attended some ABAI conferences to promote their organization, which has been condemned by the United Nations as having used methods which have been classified as torture.
+The JRC has attended some ABAI conferences to promote their organization, which has been condemned by the United Nations as having used methods which have been classified as torture.